flaviut/nim-by-example/content/content/oop_macro.md

 10
 ```
 ## Initialisation of Objects
-If we try to add a construction proc to a class:
+If we try to add a constructor proc to a class:

 ```nimrod
 import oopmacro